 - For all programming languages and for EntireX components under z/OS it depends on the broker stub module used if the SVC number can be specified as part of the Broker ID.
-See SVC Number for Broker Communication under Administration of Broker Stubs under z/OS in the z/OS administration documentation. - For all programming languages except Java and for EntireX components not based on the programming language Java - such as EntireX RPC Server under z/OS, CICS, UNIX and Windows, DCOM Wrapper, C Wrapper etc. - Broker ID has a maximum length of 32 characters (unless the LONG-BROKER-ID is used; see LONG-BROKER-ID-LENGTH under Broker ACI Fields).
+See SVC Number for Broker Communication under Administering Broker Stubs in the z/OS administration documentation. - For all programming languages except Java and for EntireX components not based on the programming language Java - such as EntireX RPC Server under z/OS, CICS, UNIX and Windows, DCOM Wrapper, C Wrapper etc. - Broker ID has a maximum length of 32 characters (unless the LONG-BROKER-ID is used; see LONG-BROKER-ID-LENGTH under Broker ACI Fields).